-To pitch a story to The Green Gazette, please submit a lead paragraph and summary of the article, limited to 250 words, and indicate whether you will provide photographs or illustrations.
-Your lead paragraph should be an indicative sample of your writing style, be free of typographical and grammatical errors, and clearly state your angle or how you intend to take a fresh perspective on your topic.
+To pitch a story to The Green Gazette, please submit a lead paragraph and summary of the article, and indicate whether you will provide photographs or illustrations.
+Your lead paragraph should be an indicative sample of your writing style, be free of typographical and grammatical errors, and state your angle or how you intend to take a fresh perspective on your topic.

-For instance, an article about the benefits of yoga wouldn’t represent a fresh topic; however, an article about a new type of yoga, how yoga can help readers achieve seldom considered benefits, or how new practitioners can get started would be an excellent fit.
 We welcome and encourage less mainstream perspectives on all topics, provided they are substantiated with sufficient research, including first-hand experience or your expert knowledge.
 All submissions are accepted on speculation only and publication is not guaranteed.
-Publication is dependent on the quality of writing and space available.

 The Green Gazette does not pay for articles; however, authors are provided a bio in which they are welcome to promote themselves, provide contact information, and insert a link to their business website if applicable.